hippiehunter/dblbook/src/common/routines.md

 #### Common between functions and subroutines
 <!--I think we need an intro line here (or else least a more complete heading) so people understand what this bulleted list is-->
 * access (optional): Sets access levels when defined inside a class.
 Options include PUBLIC, PROTECTED, PRIVATE, INTERNAL, and PROTECTED INTERNAL.
-More details in TODO.
+> TODO Add more details

 * function_mod / subroutine_mod (optional, DBL on .NET only)
   * STATIC: Accessed without a reference object.